Since the beginning of mankind, we have always used tools to help us survive and

 how you look at it, it's hard to envision our world running without machines

 at the center, whether large or small.
-Our society is dependant upon machines,
+Our society is dependent upon machines,

 and those machines, whether made by man or another machine, will always need